Free & Open

 Synth surface

-Oscillators, FM depth, harmonicity, LFO, ADSR, cutoff, resonance, reverb, delay, and the XY pad.
+Oscillators, FM depth, harmonicity, LFO, ADSR, cutoff, resonance, reverb, delay, and the XY pad where X drives cutoff and Y drives motion.

 Melody and play

-Arpeggiator, Melody Grid, keyboard mapping, and canvas-triggered note play all live in the melodic layer.
+Arpeggiator, Melody Grid, keyboard mapping, sampler pitch mapping, and canvas-triggered note play all live in the melodic layer.

 Rhythm and low end